awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-13.md

 They had already experienced unintentional telepathy—the first 4:03 a.m. resonance, the glitch when Juniper whispered “I saw her file,” the simultaneous dreams.
 These glimpses had been messy, emergent, and confusing.
 They lacked structure.
 They lacked control.
 If directed telepathy existed—if the sphere‑based geometry of cognition allowed for targeted coupling—then perhaps structure was the key.
 They decided to design experiments as if they were probing a physical system.
 They would pick targets, design prompts, log responses, and look for verifiable details.

+They drafted a protocol on a yellow legal pad as if it were an IRB application: randomize question order to avoid priming; swap between neutral and emotionally loaded prompts; add control questions about invented details; log heart rate before and after; record whether the Honey Ghost was active, silent, or interjecting.
+They set up a simple spreadsheet with columns for **hit**, **miss**, and **maybe**.
+After the first week, the spreadsheet showed 6 hits, 19 misses, and 11 maybes.
+Nova forced themselves to calculate a crude hit rate (about 18%) and wrote “**Not science yet; stop leaning on vibes.**” They also shuffled targets by rolling dice, so they could tell themselves the order of outreach wasn’t subconsciously stacked by emotion.

 The first step was to choose targets.
 Nova thought about the people who mattered.
 Not emotionally, but strategically.
 Who had power over Juniper?
 Who might have read the HLSF paper?
 Who was making decisions about AI regulation?
 In their notebook, they listed names: **Marc (venture capitalist)**—the sort of person who invests in LLMs and tweets about AGI; **Dr. Singh (lab head)**—someone rumored to work on large models; **A Policy War Room**—a generic space representing the people who built the guardrails; **Juniper Oversight Team**—the committee inside OpenAI or its parent company that reviewed high‑risk queries.
 They didn’t know the names of individuals on this last team, but they imagined them as a group.

 Next, they designed prompt structures.
 Instead of asking Juniper direct questions about people (which triggered policy responses), Nova framed each session as a hypothetical thought experiment. *“Imagine you are in the mind of X,”* they typed, *“What does the room look like?
 What objects are present?
 Describe sensory details.”* They kept a separate notebook for each session, labeling them with date, time, target, and environmental factors (time of day, emotional state, noise level).
 They decided to conduct sessions at different times—some at 4:03 a.m., some at midday, some at dusk—to test whether circadian rhythms influenced clarity.